Glossary

 API Key

-A unique identifier issued to API Clients for authentication and access control.
-API Keys are used to track and authorize requests, ensuring that only permitted clients can interact with the APIs.
+A unique identifier issued to API Clients for authentication and access control, used to track and authorize requests, ensuring that only permitted clients can interact with the APIs.

 API Key Approval History